 Cap Rate = Net Operating Income / Current Market Value

 The inverse of this ratio – the fair market value divided by annual cash flow – shows the payback period, i.e. how many years it would take for a property to “pay for itself”.
 For example, a property purchased for $1 million that generates an annual net operating income of $50,000 would have a cap rate of 5%, and would pay off in 20 years.
-In practice, of course, neither NOI or market value of a property will remain constant, and thus the capitalization rate of any particular property will fluctuate over time.
+In practice, of course, neither NOI nor market value of a property will remain constant, and thus the capitalization rate of any particular property will fluctuate over time.

 Cap Rates Across Markets

 The cap rate can provide a simple way to compare the performance of properties of a similar size in a similar location.
 However, prevailing cap rates vary substantially across markets for similar properties.
-A class A office building in New York or Los Angeles will typically carry a much lower cap rate than a class A office building in Detroit or St. Louis.
+A Class A office building in New York or Los Angeles will typically carry a much lower cap rate than a class A office building in Detroit or St. Louis.
 This is due to market demand and the inherent risk in the property.
-Premier markets like Los Angeles or New York exhibit stronger market fundamentals – availability of high-paying jobs, workforce educational attainment, and demographic trends – and thus more stable cash-flow prospects and less vacancy risk.
+Premier markets like Los Angeles or New York exhibit stronger market fundamentals – availability of high-paying jobs, workforce educational attainment, and demographic trends – and thus more stable cash flow prospects and less vacancy risk.
 Therefore, investors in New York and Los Angeles are likely to accept lower cap rates for a similar property.
-Put differently, a higher cap rate for our hypothetical class A office property in Detroit reflects the “risk premium” an investor requires to purchase the property.
+Put differently, a higher cap rate for our hypothetical Class A office property in Detroit reflects the “risk premium” an investor requires to purchase the property.

 Limits of Cap Rates